gcc-mirror/gcc/gcc/config/arm/arm.md

    (UNSPEC_PIC_SYM   3) ; A symbol that has been treated properly for pic
 			;   usage, that is, we will add the pic_register
 			;   value to it before trying to dereference it.
-   (UNSPEC_PIC_BASE  4)	; Adding the PC value to the offset to the
+   (UNSPEC_PIC_BASE  4)	; Add PC and all but the last operand together,
-			;   GLOBAL_OFFSET_TABLE.
-The operation is fully
+			;   The last operand is the number of a PIC_LABEL
-			;   described by the RTL but must be wrapped to
-			;   prevent combine from trying to rip it apart.
+			;   that points at the containing instruction.
    (UNSPEC_PRLG_STK  5) ; A special barrier that prevents frame accesses
 			;   being scheduled before the stack adjustment insn.
    (UNSPEC_PROLOGUE_USE 6) ; As USE insns are not meaningful after reload,